Luther Strange: Reaction

 Strange's appointment was welcomed by fellow Republicans, such as Arkansas Attorney General Leslie Rutledge, and Karl Rove.
 Conservative activists, such as Chris W. Cox of the NRA, also hailed the appointment.
 NPR Southern political analyst Debbie Elliott said that Strange's conservative politics are "very much in the mold of Jeff Sessions."
 She noted that as state attorney general: "He's been very active in state-led fights against federal environmental regulations, against Obamacare, against transgender bathroom directives.
 He's fought for Alabama's strict abortion laws.
 He defended the state's controversial immigration law.
 A good bit of it was struck down by federal courts."

 There was negative reaction from other Republicans who expressed concern about Strange's appointment.
 In early November 2016, prior to Election Day, he had requested that impeachment proceedings against Bentley be delayed.
 Some saw a link between this and Strange's appointment.
 "There's going to be such an air of conspiracy hanging over our state and our new senator," said state representative Ed Henry.
 "It's just one of those things where it appears there could have been collusion," said state representative Allen Farley.
 "The whole thing stinks," said State Auditor Jim Zeigler.
 "It is outrageous.
 We have the potential for Gov. Blagojevich situation."

 This interpretation was disputed by Mike Jones Jr., House Judiciary Committee Chairman, who said he believes the appointment was done in good faith.
 Jones noted that the hearings were stopped before the election and before the senate seat was available.
 "I made it clear in November when we were asked to pause that did not mean this would not finish, that there would come a time when we would conclude this investigation and we would have a hearing.
 I still say that."
 Jones and House Speaker Mac McCutcheon said February 9 they would wait for word from the attorney general's office before resuming the committee's work.
 McCutcheon said he wanted the process to play out.

 Strange was quoted on February 9, 2017, as saying, "We have never said and I want to make this clear.
 We have never said in our office that we are investigating the governor.
 I think it's unfair to him and unfair to the process that it's been reported out there.
 We have six years of a record of the highest caliber of conduct of people in our Attorney General's office.
 That's why we don't comment on these things and why I don't plan to comment on that anymore."
 Governor Bentley later resigned after being indicted on criminal charges.

 Tenure

-In 2017, Strange was one of 22 senators to sign a letter to President Donald Trump urging the President to have the United States withdraw from the Paris Agreement.
+Strange was sworn in on February 9 by Senate President pro tempore Orrin Hatch, Strange was one of 22 senators to sign a letter to President Donald Trump urging the President to have the United States withdraw from the Paris Agreement.